Tailscale on AWS Lightsail

 First, we’ll generate an auth key to allow AWS Lightsail to authenticate our container to join our network.

-Navigate to the auth keys page of the admin console.
+Open the Keys page of the admin console and select Generate auth key.
 We recommend using an ephemeral key for this purpose, since it will automatically clean up devices after they shut down.

 Step 2: Configure your Dockerfile to install Tailscale

-Next, we’ll use a multistage Dockerfile, where the first stage builds your application, the second fetches and unpacks Tailscale binaries, and the final stage pulls application code and Tailscale into the final image to be uploaded to AWS.
+Next, we’ll use a multistage Dockerfile, where the first stage builds your application, and the second stage pulls application code and Tailscale into the final image to be uploaded to AWS.

 FROM alpine:latest as builder